HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 ### Evaluating the cluster quality

-see [[Azika Amelia]][K-Means Clustering: From A to Z]
+see [[Azika Amelia]][K-Means Clustering: From A to Z] and [[Pulkit Sharma]][The Most Comprehensive Guide to K-Means Clustering You’ll Ever Need]

-1. **Inertia**: Intuitively, inertia tells how far away the points within a cluster are.
+1. **Inertia**: Inertia actually calculates the sum of distances of all the points within a cluster from the centroid of that cluster.
 Therefore, a small of inertia is aimed for.
 The range of inertia’s value starts from zero and goes up.

 2. **Silhouette score**: Silhouette score tells how far away the datapoints in one cluster are, from the datapoints in another cluster.
 The range of silhouette score is from -1 to 1.
 Score should be closer to 1 than -1.